Larger Quantities, Lower Prices

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Worm Castings – 5-gallon bag

 Worm castings are castings from worms, mainly earthworms, also called vermicast.
 Some people like to refer to precisely what it is – worm poo!
-While some may find this as disgusting more homeowners and landscapers are turning to this product because of the beneficial factors involved.
-The worm poo contains bacteria, enzymes and lots of humus which most soils lack.
-As the castings are scattered around the plants or soil where one chooses to grow plants the castings will dissolve into the ground and provide the nutrients where it has been lacked which in turn helps the plants grow better.
+While some may find this as disgusting more homeowners and landscapers are turning to this product because of the beneficial factors involved; The worm poo contains bacteria, enzymes and lots of humus which most soils lack.
+As the castings are scattered around the plants or soil where one chooses to grow plants the casts will dissolve into the ground and provide the nutrients where it has been lacked which in turn helps the plants grow better.